-Do you know you can incorporate the benefits of a corporation and partnership together?
-Yes, you read it right!
-With a close corporation, the directors and shareholders can operate their business much like a partnership and gain a close corporation status without the strict formalities required in the operation of standard corporations.
+Do you know you can incorporate the benefits of a corporation and partnership to operate your business much like a partnership and gain a close corporation status without the strict formalities required in the operation of standard corporations.

 What is a close corporation?

 A close corporation is a business that is set up using a corporate business structure, but all the shares are usually held by the partners closely associated with the business.
 Incorporating in a closed corporation allows a partnership to benefit from liability protection without effectively changing the way a business operates.
 A close corporation is usually exempted from many requirements of other corporations such as holding annual meetings and having a board of directors.
 It is a state-specific statutory entity, usually built to lessen the focus on taxation and the corporate formalities in operation.

 To be eligible for the close corporation status, the corporations need to fulfill the following requirements: